Googlers-Repo/magisk/README.md

 ## Request a module verification

-Module verification request currently aren't open.
+You can request a module verification [here](https://forms.gle/pMnx3P34oz4HTBtw8)

 ## Request a developer verification